turbom34/Final-Project-/README.md

 Project Requirements
 You must meet the following Phase 5 Project Minimum Requirements:

-Implement Flask and SQLAlchemy in an application backend.
+-Implement Flask and SQLAlchemy in an application backend.
-Include a many to many relationship.
+-Include a many to many relationship.
-Implement a minimum of 4 models.
+-Implement a minimum of 4 models.
-Implement a minimum of 5 client side routes using React router.
+-Implement a minimum of 5 client side routes using React router.
-Include full CRUD on at least 1 model, following REST conventions.
+-Include full CRUD on at least 1 model, following REST conventions.
-Implement validations and error handling.
+-Implement validations and error handling.
-Implement something new not taught in the curriculum.
+-Implement something new not taught in the curriculum.
 (Check in with your instructor to ensure the scope of your idea is appropriate.)
-Implement useContext or Redux.
+-Implement useContext or Redux.
 ** Please discuss with your instructor if you have any issues aligning these requirements with your project.

-Helpful Tools
-Organization
-Kanban/Scrum Board: Because this will be the most complex project you've made during this course, you'll need something to keep you organized.
-We recommend Trello or a Github Project Board.
-Use this to track what you're doing and what you need to work on.
-It's also a great idea to keep track of bugs that you're not going to immediately fix.

-Pomodoro Timer: If you don't take breaks, you'll end up hurting your eyes, getting RSI (repetitive strain injury) or burning yourself out.
-The Pomodoro Timer method lets you put in solid chunks of work while also giving you regular breaks.
-We like Marinara Timer, since it's nicely customizable.

-Resources
-Google Fonts — An amazing resource for fonts of all types Grid Garden / Flexbox Froggy — Great for getting familiar with Grid and Flexbox CSS Tricks — Learn yourself some sweet CSS
-Semantic UI React / ReactStrap — CSS styling using React components Postman — Test your backend without having to build out a frontend Render — Simple, free hosting for your site
-App Ideas — some ideas for non-standard apps